ACTCollaboration/moby2/docs/planet_mapping.rst

 =======================================

-The scripts ``bin/planetCuts`` and ``bin/planetMap`` can be used to process planet observation time streams and produce maps.
+The scripts ``bin/planetCuts`` and ``bin/planetMap`` can be used to process planet observation time streams to produce maps.

-**For first light:** The output of :doc:`fp_fit <fp_fit>` can be used to set the detector pointing offsets and time constants for planetCuts and planetMap.
-Use 'source': 'fp_file'.
-For flatfield: you're on your own, but you can jam in a recalibration factor easily enough.

-When running these scripts: the template configuration files should be copied into a working directory and edited for the use at hand.
+When running these scripts: the template configuration files should be copied into a working directory and edited for the purpose at hand.
 Below, we first describe the two scripts and how they are invoked.
-After that there is a description of a few important configuration parameters.
+After that there is a description of important configuration parameters.

+..
+Link test: :ref:`get-focal-plane`.

 planetCuts
 ==========

-``planetCuts`` writes two important analyses to disk.
-The first is a TODCuts object whose purpose is to mask the planetary signal in the TOD.
-The second is a TODCuts object that cuts samples and detectors that are bad somehow.
-Both of these are used by ``planetMap``.

-Use a configuration file like :download:`planetCuts.in
-</_moby2/params/planetCuts.in>`.
-TODs should be passed in on the
-command line, or through a tod_list file (in which case each is analyzed independently).
+``planetCuts`` processes one or more merged TOD and for each one writes some important results to disk.
+These include:

+* Results to be consumed by planetMap (or other interested agents):

+  * Time-stream cuts (TODCuts).
+  * Time-stream calibration (Calibration).
+  * Common mode set, with couplings to the calibrated data (CommonMode).

+* Summary and debugging plots and statistics to be inspected by the
+  analyzer:

+  * Plots of the common mode, dark modes, surviving detectors, etc.
+  * Statistics on how many detectors survived successive cuts.

 The program is invoked as